Now Available to Own

 Couple this with first rate performances from its main ensemble cast especially the young Judy Tyler who left us much too soon, blended together with Presley's daring embrace of darker material as the gorgeous rock 'n roller donned stripes to become music's rebel with a cause and you're left with an Elvis classic that fully deserves being appreciated on an overall cinematic level and not just in terms of Presley pictures.

-Reuniting with his Bye Bye Birdie star Ann-Margaret, acclaimed director George Sidney (Pal Joey, Annie Get Your Gun, Kiss Me Kate) managed to get an unlimited amount of mileage out of the sizzling sexual chemistry shared between the two leads, making their onscreen professions of motor revving race car driver (Elvis) and smoking hot swimming instructor and pool manager (Ann-Margaret) seem especially fitting.
+Reuniting with his Bye Bye Birdie star Ann-Margret, acclaimed director George Sidney (Pal Joey, Annie Get Your Gun, Kiss Me Kate) managed to get an unlimited amount of mileage out of the sizzling sexual chemistry shared between the two leads, making their onscreen professions of motor revving race car driver (Elvis) and smoking hot swimming instructor and pool manager (Ann-Margret) seem especially fitting.